Skip to main content

 • Loss of physical ability due to injury, illness, or surgery

-• Loss of professional role or licensure (A clinician who loses their license may grieve not only the job, but a core part of their identity and purpose)
+• Loss of professional role or licensure (A clinician who loses their license may grieve not only the job, but a core part of their identity and purpose; illness may preclude working)

 • Menopause